Anatomy of a coalition

 for a standalone organism (e.g.

 price-feed.eur).
-Operates independently. - Confluence operator — the team responsible for one confluence’s committee members.
-Confluence operation is independent of any referencing coalition.
+Operates independently. - Composite-organism operator — the team responsible for one composite organism’s committee members.
+Composite-organism operation is independent of any referencing coalition.

 - Module operator — the team responsible for Atlas, Almanac, or Chronicle’s committee members.
 Often the coalition operator themselves; may be delegated.